 “And most crucially, 25 of the top 25 telecom operators”

-OK, so this company is actually quite a bit older than five years… but it did get spun off on its own just over five years ago, and since then it has accelerated R&D and focused on developing a leading position in the testing equipment, technology and services that will be needed by next-generation 5G networks (and, eventually 6G… whatever that turns out to be).
+OK, so this company is actually quite a bit older than five years… but it did get spun off on its own just over five years ago, and since then it has accelerated R&D and focused on developing a leading position in the testing equipment, technology and services that will be needed by next-generation 5G networks (and, eventually 6G… whatever that turns out to be)… this is very likely just another tease of Keysight (KEYS).

-So that’s a bit of a letdown… Navellier has been touting Keysight as the “master key” for 5G since May, and also own shares and just did a deeper dive into the numbers a few weeks ago, so I’ll share what I wrote then — the story hasn’t changed in the interim, other than perhaps a little worry about the short-term impact of coronavirus on sales:
+So that’s a bit of a letdown… Navellier has been touting Keysight as the “master key” for 5G since last May, and I also own shares.

 “Keysight Technologies, Inc. is a leading technology company that helps its engineering, enterprise and service provider customers accelerate innovation to connect and secure the world.
 Keysight’s solutions optimize networks and bring electronic products to market faster and at a lower cost with offerings from design simulation, to prototype validation, to manufacturing test, to optimization in networks and cloud environments.
 Customers span the worldwide communications ecosystem, aerospace and defense, automotive, energy, semiconductor and general electronics end markets.”